-1. From the Tinnitus Problem Checklist, write down one bothersome tinnitus situation: 3.
-Write down the details for each skill you will use 5.
-Comments 2.
-Check one 4.
+1. From the Tinnitus Problem Checklist, write down one bothersome tinnitus situation

+2. Check one or more of the three skills to manage the situation 3.
+Write down the details for each skill you will use 4.
 Use your plan over the next week.
-When you find or more of the three skills to How helpful was something that works each exercise? well (or not so well) manage the situation please comment.

-You do not need to wait 1 week to write Relaxation vour comments. exercises breathe Deep breathing Relax Imagery imagine Other Plan pleasant activities golf, write, walk Pleasant Activity 2 activities dance, paint Activity 3 Changing thoughts Old thought Think New thought Feel
+How helpful was each exercise?
+5. Comments When you find something that works well (or not so well) please comment.
+You do not need to Relaxation exercises breathe Relax imagine Deep breathing Imagery Other Aut at all the properties of the part of t wait 1 week to write your comments.
+Plan pleasa activities golf, write, walk Pleasant activities dance, paint Activity 1 Red a little Rederiels Little Red Per Carte Red Red Red Red Red Red Red Red Red Re Changing thoughts Think Old thought New thought Not a little Nodersteld Digitalier of the Company o